bblanchon/ArduinoContinuousStepper/README.md

   // See StepperDriver and FourWireStepper below for details. void powerOff();

+  // Tells whether the power is on. bool isPowered() const;

   // Sets the target speed.
   // The shaft will smoothly accelerate or decelerate to reach the
   // target speed.